 Work in the early part of the course will comprise lectures, presentations and practical sessions in our state-of-the-art phantom head facility.
 As you move through the course you will progress to working on live patients under close supervision within the UCLan Dental Clinic.
 Here skills will be developed and assessed through Direct Observations of Procedural Skills (DOPS).
 The academic underpinning that supports this discipline will be developed though lectures, presentations, directed reading and case-based discussions, which you and others in the group will be expected to prepare and lead.
 Group sizes are generally small (typically 10 per cohort) leading to an informal and supportive learning environment where you can ensure that your own learning needs are being met.

 Assessments and examinations are designed to develop and test your core knowledge and skills at regular intervals throughout the programme.
 Assessments focus on your higher level skills of diagnosis and treatment planning, rather than simply remembering facts.
-Typical assessments would include analysis of given clinical cases, OSCEs, mini clinical examinations, essays and simulated practical treatment examinations, in addition to continuous monitoring of your clinical performance.
+Typical assessments would include analysis of given clinical cases, mini clinical examinations and essays, in addition to continuous monitoring of your clinical performance.

 You can apply for many of the postgraduate UCLan courses using our Online Application System.